rpgreview/papersandpaychecks/pnp.md

 | Insight       | +3       | +3         |           |  +6        |
 | Sense (Sight) | +3       | +2         |           |  +5        |

 **Miles A. Head**, a researcher, I+1 S+2 T+2 J+2 (Inspectors)

+Mild-mannered Miles is a political researcher who has worked for a local member of parliament for the past eight years using his broad range of knowledge to advise the MP of the probable effects of policy proposals, but in a practical sense and in terms of public reception.
+He is also a superb reader of body language and he regularly advises his employer on what his colleagues are thinking based on overhearing and spotting near inperceptible unconscious body movements.

+Unfortunately for Miles, they have been so successful at their work that they are developing ideas of grandeur and are considering launching into a political career themselves, and even aspires to becoming the whip of their favoured political party.
+Whilst mediocre politicians who are lacking in any particular charisma are not unknown, Miles has a long way to go before they have the necessary political skills or support base.
+Miles however is impatient and has is now collecting extensive notes on the various MPs he works with.
+Very, very extensive notes.

+With his political connections and a rather embarrassing 'dirt file' of his colleagues, there is a number of thoroughly entertaining ways that Miles can be introduced to the PC Workers.
+Perhaps the most obvious would be data corruption where the PCs are part of a file system recovery company.
+"Just don't read any of the files!", he exclaims in a shrill and slightly worried voice.
+And who could blame the PCs for just having a little peek after a warning like that?

 | **Characteristic**| **Value**	| **Bonus**  | 	|	|
 |-------------------|-----------|------------|--|-------|